 Despite these two bad reviews (and because of some 5-star reviews), I bought the Orico 15-port hub and I still don't regret this step to this day.
 Of course, I put it through its paces as soon as I received it.

 Several hard drives and various other devices had to be used for my test, because I wanted to know whether the hub really had enough power to operate all my hard drives and also charge the iPad and iPhone.

 To make it short: Yes, it has plenty of power reserves and I haven't had a disconnection so far.
 For my test, I plugged in the following devices:

-I really felt guilty about the hub because I tormented it with so many devices, but it took everything well.
-Incidentally, the two smart charging ports are hardly different from the other 13 ports, because although they do not have a data connection to the connected computer, they also offer plenty of power.
-My connected power bank charges at these ports with 5 volts and 1,9 amps, my iPad Pro and my iPhone XS with 5 volts and 1,5 amps.
-With this hub, there will no longer be a shortage of electricity in the future.
+I really felt bad about the hub for torturing it with so many devices, but it put up with it all well.
+Incidentally, the two smart charging ports are hardly different from the other 13 ports, because although they have no data connection to the connected computer, they also offer plenty of power.
+My connected power bank charges at these ports with 5 volts and 1,9 Ampere, my iPad Pro and my iPhone XS with 5 volts and 1,5 amps.
+With this hub, there will no longer be a lack of electricity in the future.